nitishya/LearnJava/String.md

 7. public String replace(char Old,char new)
 8. public String substring(int begin) -> from begin index to end of String
 9. public String substring(int begin, int end) -> from begin index to end-1
+10. public int indesOf(char ch); ->will return the first occurance of any character only.
 ```
 public class MethodCharReplaceDemo {